mgwg/Blink-Reminder/README.md

 # Blink-Reminder

-Sends a notification to take a break every 20 minutes, for 20 seconds.
+Sends a Windows notification to take a break every 20 minutes, for 20 seconds.